http-party/http-server/README.md

 `-K` or `--key` Path to ssl key file (default: key.pem).

+`-l` or `--logfile` Write log to file instead of console, won't work is silent option is activated.
+You can clear the log file by request /clear-log

 `-r` or `--robots` Provide a /robots.txt (whose content defaults to 'User-agent: *\nDisallow: /')

 `-h` or `--help` Print this list and exit.